Spatiotemporal dynamics in a twisted, circular waveguide array

 \section{Conclusions}

 In this paper, we studied a model of light propagation in a twisted multi-core fiber that includes temporal dispersion.
 We derived asymptotic expressions for spatiotemporal solutions in which the number of waveguides, $N$, is even, the bulk of the intensity is contained in a single node (the primary core), and the amplitudes and phases of the solution obey certain symmetry relations.
+This asymptotic analysis is valid for arbitrary, even $N$.
 These expressions are in very good agreement with results from numerical parameter continuation.
 Furthermore, the asymptotic analysis shows that for an even number, $N$, of waveguides, there is significant suppression of optical activity in the waveguide opposite the primary core when the twist parameter, $\phi$, and the number of waveguides, $N$, are related by $\phi = \pi/N$.
 This is the exact same behavior found in the model with no temporal dispersion \cite{parker2021}.
 Numerical computation suggests that there are two critical values, $k_e$ and $k^*$, of $k$, with $0 < k_e < k^*$.
 The pulse solution exists for $0 < k < k^*$ and is stable for $0 < k < k_e$, at which point an internal eigenmode collides with the eigenvalues at the origin.
-Both $k_e$ and $k^*$ attain their maximum when $\phi = \pi/N$, which is also the angle for which the essential spectrum boundary, $\alpha$, is furthest from the origin.
+Both $k_e$ and $k^*$ attain their maximum when $\phi = \pi/N$, which is also the value of the twist parameter for which the essential spectrum boundary, $\alpha$, is furthest from the origin.